jmankoff/interaction/assignments/contextaware.md

 - We will ask what type of context is used
 - Ask if the app is enjoyable, in a Likert scale
 - Prompt to write a paragraph feedback

+Late policy: Since context uses half days, all group members must have at least 1/2 day left to get a free late day